 Transcendental Meditation is intended to achieve an even deeper state of relaxation than deep sleep.
 Through this, further health-promoting effects are achieved:

 - Blood pressure reduction

 - Promotion of intelligence and creativity

-- Relief of psychological suffering (anxiety, depression)
+- Alleviation of mental suffering (Fears, depression)

 There are definitely Studies and scientific investigationswhich confirm the health-promoting properties of TM: